maryamzaman30/Game-Project/README.md

 Note: Other code or resource used has been credited.

 How To Play:
-Moves right with key D
+Moves right with key D,
-Moves left with key A
+Moves left with key A,
 Jumps with key W

 Game Play Link - https://mz30.github.io/University-of-London-Game-Project/